CHAPTER 9

 1. I urge you, therefore, brothers and sisters, in light of [this manifestation of] Elohim's compassion, to present your body to Elohim as a living sacrifice—holy and acceptable—which is the [least you can do as a] logical equivalent to the sacred Temple services.

-Compassion: in wishing to show mercy to both houses of Israel, as seen in the immediately-preceding context; Aramaic, befriending.
+In light of: now Paul brings several chapters of "case studies" in how to live out the fulfillment of the Torah through the Spirit in loving one’s neighbor as oneself, now that the love of YHWH has been poured out into our hearts.
+(Jason Staples) Compassion: in wishing to show mercy to both houses of Israel, one of which was cursed for a time with “no compassion” (Hosea 1), as seen in the immediately-preceding context; Aramaic, befriending.
 A living sacrifice: in lieu of animal sacrifices, as the present situation of exile necessitates.
 Nevertheless, He has given us something to “spend” for Him—a body that will be used up regardless, making the same kind of sacrifice count for the sake of others whom YHWH loves while you are still alive.
 Having our ultimate needs secured, our focus is to turn toward helping one another make it through the present difficult age.
 Acceptable: meeting "kosher" specifications—especially in the context of sacrifices, and in anticipation of his discussion of dietary limitations, where he uses precisely the same terminology.
 (14:2, 14-18)

 2. Moreover, do not let your attitudes be shaped by the paradigms of this age, but rather be transformed by the renewing of your minds, so that you may prove [for yourselves] what the will of Elohim is—that which is honorable and acceptable and mature.